zhou1003/covid_government/index.md

 * How fast do governments in different countries respond to the new domestic cases?
 * How has people's lifestype changed in terms of mobility?
 * Who was the most satisfactory government in the beginning of the COVID?
-* Which indicator could better represent the performance of the government in a pandemic?
-Is it a covid case or a composite indicator including Covid case and mobility data?
-* When the next pandemic arrives, can we predict how satisfied people are with their quality of life based on real-time data on new cases and mobility data?

 -----------------